alexlaverty/python-reddit-youtube-bot/README.md

 text_fontsize = 32
 ```

 Download images from lexica or skip trying to download

 ```
-download_enabled = True
+lexica_download_enabled = True
 ```